ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/custom-element-conversion.md

 </div>
 ```

-This is not what we need.
-We expect the content of the `<infoBox>` to be inside the `<div class="info-box-content">`.
-We have the downcast conversion for the `<infoBox>` and its own structure, but we need to specify where its content should land in the view.
-By the default it would be converted as a direct child of `<div class="info-box">` (as you can see in the above snippet) but it should go into the `<div class="info-box-content">`.
-To achieve this, we need to register a callback for the {@link module:engine/conversion/mapper~Mapper#event:modelToViewPosition `Mapper#modelToViewPosition` event}, so the positions inside the model `<infoBox>` element would map to the positions inside the `<div class="info-box-content">` view element.
+As you can see, this is not a correct view structure.
+The content of the model's `<infoBox>` element ended up directly inside the outer `<div>`.
+We expect the the `<infoBox>`'s content to be inside the `<div class="info-box-content">`.

+We defined downcast conversion for `<infoBox>` itself, but we need to specify where its content should land in its view structure.
+By default, it is converted as direct children of `<div class="info-box">` (as you can see in the above snippet) but it should go into the `<div class="info-box-content">`.
+To achieve this, we need to register a callback for the {@link module:engine/conversion/mapper~Mapper#event:modelToViewPosition `Mapper#modelToViewPosition` event}, so positions inside the model `<infoBox>` element would map to positions inside the `<div class="info-box-content">` view element.

 ```
 <infoBox infoBoxType="Info">    ->    <div class="info-box info-box-info">